Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics

-As we said above, this is trivially true if $N$ has a psc metric.
+By Remark \ref{rem:numap}, this is trivially true if $N$ has a psc metric.
 For $n \geq 3$, we could argue by pseudoisotopy theory (e.g. \cite[p.
-11]{HatcherWagoner} as follows.
-Since $\pi_1 (M)=1$, the pseudoisotopy obtruction of $f_n$ vanishes.
-Therefore, so does that of $f_n \times \id_N$, and if $n \geq 3$, the quoted result implies that $f_n \times \id_N$ is isotopic to the identity.
-In light of the construction of $g_n$, this implies Theorem \ref{thm:killing} for $\dim (N) \geq 3$ (the author was informed by Daniel Ruberman that a direct proof that $f_n \times \id_{S^1}$ is isotopic to the identity is possible, which also gives a proof of Theorem \ref{thm:killing} for $\dim (N) =1$).
+11]{HatcherWagoner}) as follows.
+Since $\pi_1 (M)=1$, the pseudoisotopy obtruction of $f_i$ vanishes.
+Therefore, so does that of $f_i \times \id_N$, and if $n \geq 3$, the quoted result implies that $f_i \times \id_N$ is isotopic to the identity.
+In light of the construction of $g_i$, this implies Theorem \ref{thm:killing} for $\dim (N) \geq 3$ (the author was informed by Daniel Ruberman that a direct proof that $f_i \times \id_{S^1}$ is isotopic to the identity is possible, which also gives a proof of Theorem \ref{thm:killing} for $\dim (N) =1$).

-The purpose of this note is to give a proof of Theorem \ref{thm:killing} that also works for $\dim (N)=1,2$ is cobordism-theoretic in nature rather than through pseudoisotopy, and does not depend on an understanding how the diffeomorphisms $f_n$ are constructed.
-Moreover, we only need very mild homological conditions on $f_n$ and not that $f_n$ is pseudoisotopic to the identity.
+The purpose of this note is to give a proof of Theorem \ref{thm:killing} that also works for $\dim (N)=1$ and $2$, is cobordism-theoretic in nature rather than through pseudoisotopy, and does not depend on an understanding how the diffeomorphisms $f_i$ are constructed.
+Moreover, we only need very mild homological conditions on $f_i$ and not that $f_i$ is pseudoisotopic to the identity.

 For the formulation of the result, recall that the \emph{mapping torus} $T(f)$ of $f \in \Diff (M)$ is $T(f):= (M\times [0,1])/ (x,1) \sim (f(x),0)$, which is a fibre bundle over $S^1$ with fibre $M$.
 If $M$ is oriented and $f$ is orientation--preserving, $T(f)$ has a natural orientation.
 Assigning to $f$ the cobordism class $[T(f)]\in \Omega_{d+1}^\SO$ ($d=\dim (M)$) gives a map